OlukaDenis/Fitaita/README.md

 - Adding more levels
 - Defence mechanisms

+## To the TSEs
+According to the first review, I was marked incompetence via time management.
+I would like to let you know that I had requested for more time from the support team.
+Thanks!

 ## Project Setup

 Use the [git](https://git-scm.com/downloads) to clone the project to your local machine.